MetaMask/metamask-docs/snaps/how-to/troubleshoot.md

 Because [Secure ECMAScript (SES)](../concepts/execution-environment.md) adds additional restrictions on the JavaScript runtime on top of strict mode, code that executes normally under strict mode might not under SES.
-`mm-snap build` by default attempts to execute a snap in a stubbed SES environment.
+`mm-snap build` by default attempts to execute a Snap in a stubbed SES environment.
 You can also disable this behavior and run the evaluation step separately using `mm-snap eval`.
 If an error is thrown during this step, it's likely due to a SES incompatibility, and you must fix the issues manually.